al1brn/geonodes/docs/getting_started.md

 ## Importing the module

-We suppose that all scripts starts with the following import instruction:
+We suppose that all scripts start with the following import instruction:

 ``` python
 import geonodes as gn